merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 taking a close examination of hits that are filtered.
 I did not do this.
 What I do agree with is that IC > 4 match states are extremely rare, and thus represent the pinnacle of what should be conserved an ultra-conserved residue.
-If the sequence mismatches to the consensus value at these positions, we should definitely be justified in throwing them out.
-It is at this moment unclear if we could lower this threshold and would be doing God's work, or would be throwing away useful data.
+If the sequence mismatches to the consensus value at these positions, we should definitely be justified in throwing the hit out.
+It is at this moment unclear if we could justifiably lower this threshold, or whether that would be throwing away useful data.

 <div class="extra-info" markdown="1">
 <span class="extra-info-header">Cysteine & glycine are stubborn</span>